TheJessieKirk/jam_age_of_empires_iii/README.md

 License: Public Domain

 * **Stuart Black** now uses a pistol instead of his fists.<br>
-Despite his reluctance to fight, Stuart tends to end up charging at his attackers and punching them.
-I felt a pistol was more appropriate.
+*Despite his reluctance to fight, Stuart tends to end up charging at his attackers and punching them.
+I felt a pistol was more appropriate.*

 * In **Strange Alliances**, John Black no longer makes a sexist comment to Stuart Black at the start.

+* In **The Rescue**:
+  * The Haudenosaunee (Iroquois) village is surrounded by Native American wooden walls, instead of European walls.
+This prevents the player from upgrading them.
+  * The Haudenosaunee (Iroqupis) village is no longer defended by an Outpost.
+This prevents an exploit where the player can send Home City shipments there.

+* In **The Seven Years War**, Nonahkee is there.<br>
+*She's there before and after.
+Where did she go?*

 ### Blood, Ice and Steel - Act 3
 * Your **Surgeons** have American dialogue as opposed to being silent.